-Below is my experience of migrating the nexus 1.9.2 to 2.7.0, this is my personal instance of nexus and if you are planning to do this on production environment take more caution.
+Below is my experience of migrating the Nexus 1.9.2 to 2.7.0.
+This is my instance of Nexus, and if you are planning to do this on a production environment, take more caution.

 Nexus had moved on a lot from the last version I had installed.
 I was forced to look at the migration as the Nexus wasn’t starting after the target box was upgraded to Java 1.7 from 1.6.
-I went through this link on Sonatype site to check https://support.sonatype.com/entries/21701998-nexus-upgrade-notes the recommended upgrade path and it seemed daunting and no where it mentioned you can upgrade straight from 1.9.x to 2.7.x.
-Anyway good news is I managed to migrate my existing instance and here is how to do it.
+I went through this link on the Sonatype site to check https://support.sonatype.com/entries/21701998-nexus-upgrade-notes, the recommended upgrade path, and it seemed daunting, and nowhere did it mention that you can upgrade straight from 1.9. x to 2.7.x.
+Anyway, the good news is I managed to migrate my existing instance and here is how to do it.

 -